startinggravity/Drupal-8-Theme/README.md

 * Phantomas
 * And much more theme development goodness

-## Instructions
+## Pre-installation Notes

-The installation steps below presume you have already installed Node.js on your system.
-It should be at least version v0.10.32.
-If you have not installed it before download and install it from this page: https://nodejs.org.
+The installation steps below presume you have already installed Node.js, npm and Composer on your system.
+If you are certain you do, you can skip down to the installation instructions.
+Otherwise, follow the information here.

+Node.js should be at least version v0.10.32.
+If you have not installed it before, download and install it from this page: https://nodejs.org.
 If you are unsure you have installed it or are unsure of the version, you can check that by running `node -v` from the command line.

 You should next make sure npm is installed.
 You can check that with `npm -v`.
-If you get an error indicating it's not installed, you can easily install using the command `sudo npm install npm -g`.
+If you get an error indicating it's not installed, you can easily install it using the command `sudo npm install npm -g`.

+Using PatternLab requires Composer to set up the files.
+You can confirm it is installed with the command `composer --version`.
+If it's not installed, the global version is recommended and instructions for that can be found here: https://getcomposer.org/doc/00-intro.md#globally.

-Once you have Node.js and npm installed, install your theme with the following steps.
+Once you are sure you have Node.js, npm and Composer installed, install your theme with the following steps.
 Where you see `text like this`, enter the text from a command line terminal.
 Where you see `your_theme` you should replace that text with the name you have given to your theme (without spaces).

+## Installation Instructions

 0. `git clone https://github.com/startinggravity/Drupal-8-Theme.git your_theme`